goshdrive/routinely_collect_PROMs_at_GOSH/README.md

 ### PROMs processing steps

 The steps taken to process the PROMs data for further analyses were assessed.
 These steps are iterative but all are needed to succesfully process the data for further analyses.
+The processing of the PROMs resulted in standardisation of variable names, identification of metadata and the [data dictionary](https://goshdrive.github.io/routinely_collect_PROMs_at_GOSH/#overview)

 ![process_figure](https://github.com/user-attachments/assets/0dd8e2f2-5905-44ce-a6ee-3df3b66c96a7)